 Although UNI was ranked 30th in the pre-season rankings, Coach Briggs's goal was to finish in the top ten.
 Out of the nine returning letter-winners from 1996, only two were seniors.
 One hundred twenty six-pound Scott Murray was a three-time NCAA qualifier and was ranked eighth individually in the nation in pre-season.
 Dan Kjeldgaard, wrestling at 167, was a two-time NCAA qualifier.
-Sophomore Tony Wieland was UNI's only All-American last year and had an outstanding season.
-Four other letter-winners, Burt Beamer, Ben Barton, Ryan Cummings, and Chris Bahr, had also qualified for the NCAA Championships during their careers.
+Sophomore Tony Wieland was UNI's only All-American from the previous year and had an outstanding season.
+Four other letterwinners, Burt Beamer, Ben Barton, Ryan Cummings, and Chris Bahr, had also qualified for the NCAA Championships during their careers.

 For the twelfth consecutive time, UNI won the West Regional title.
 Tony Wieland (190), Scott Murray (126), Dan Kjeldgaard (167), and Ben Barton (177) all placed first in their divisions, sending them on to the NCAA Championships.
 Chris Bahr was also chosen as a wild card to compete in the tournament at 150.